 Risotto – Better Prepared In The U.S.

-Risotto – Better prepared In U.S. than any Pasta dish.
-I have no idea why this is, but, I can guess.
 For one, Risotto is surprisingly easy to make.
 Despite all the hoopla and magic surrounding it any fifth grader can prepare Risotto with ease.
-Another reason is that Americans are accustomed to eating steamed rice which is much chewier than boiled rice.
-Most Pasta experiences Americans have are overcooked versions that lend themselves to bland, gooey aberrations of traditional flavors.
+Another reason is that Americans are accustomed to eating steamed rice.
+That’s much chewier than boiled rice.
+Most Pasta experiences Americans have are overcooked versions.
+That lends itself to bland, gooey aberrations of traditional flavors.

 Here’s how to make Lucrezia’s incredible Risotto with Asparagus, Bacon, and Gruyere Cheese: